yun-liu/RCF/README.md

       publisher={IEEE}
     }

+### PyTorch version of RCF
-### Note: For the pytorch implementation of RCF, please refer to this [github repo](https://github.com/meteorshowers/RCF-pytorch).
+For the pytorch implementation of RCF, please refer to this [github repository](https://github.com/meteorshowers/RCF-pytorch).
 Thanks for Yuanyi's contribution!

 ### Evaluation results